huynguy-db/arcion-docs/content/docs/target-setup/Mariadb.md

     - *`PASSWORD`*: the password associated with *`USERNAME`*

     ### Connect using SSL
-    If you use SSL for connection, you don't need to provide the `host`, `port`, `username`, and `password` parameters separately like the preceeding sample.
+    If you use SSL for connection, you don't need to provide the `host`, `port`, `username`, and `password` parameters separately like the preceding sample.
 Rather, specify a single connection URL that connects to the MariaDB server containing the necessary credentials.
 You can specify this URL with the `url` parameter in the connection configuration file.

     The connection URL has the following syntax: